coderoll/xtb-api-client/README.md

 PHP library to use X-Trade Broker websocket API.

-*NOTE: THE LIBRARY IS NOT FINISHED!*
+*NOTE: WORK IN PROGRESS!*

-For now only 3 commands are available:
+For now only following commands are available:
+- Get Symbol
 - Get Trades
 - Login
 - Logout
+- Trade Transaction
+- Trade Transaction Status

 Also error handling is missing.